shrideio/shoebox/src/vault/README.md

             The output of the command should contain the `secret_id` value which is used as a password and MUST BE capture for later use.

-    - Reissue new Role Secret ID
+    - Reissue Role Secret ID

         If the Secret ID value was not captured or lost the only way to restore it is to create a new one.